Unfrozen Winter Winners Enjoy Their Disney Cruise

 The room was incredible!
 We had an ocean view room with a really big porthole and window seat.
 The stateroom was a really great size and all four of us were comfortable and never felt smothered.

 You rotate through three restaurants.
 Enchanted Garden has cool flower lights on the ceiling that open and close and the colors change on the ceiling during your meal and Royal Court was very elegant and put me in mind of Cinderella.
 The meals are very gourmet and they have a good selection.
 My oldest tried everything, even the escargot at the Royal Court.
 (He thought it tasted like dirt!)

 Animators Palette is animation-themed and they leave markers on your table so you can sketch a figure.
 They offer directions on how to draw a figure, then they collect the drawings and at the end of your dinner, they animate your drawings on big screens.
 It’s completely unexpected!
 They arrange them to music and position them in Disney movies.
 Brooke is our artist so she worked really hard on hers and was elated – the rest of us weren’t quite as proud

-“We can’t thank Service Experts enough for this incredible experience,” Rebecca wrote after they returned home.
-“I get teary-eyed when I think about it all.
-Entering a contest I never thought would go anywhere, learning we were a finalist, the nail-biting voting round, the big win, researching and choosing which cruise, the excitement of going and finally experiencing an amazing trip.
-It was such a fun time living it all.
+“Our family can’t thank Service Experts enough for this unbelievable opportunity,” Rebecca wrote after they returned home.
+“I get teary-eyed when I think about the experience as a whole.
+Submitting our picture to a contest I never thought would go anywhere, learning we were a finalist, the nail-biting voting stage, the big announcement, reading about and choosing which cruise, the anticipation of going and finally experiencing an incredible trip.
+It was such an amazing time living it all.
 We are forever grateful!”

 Like Service Experts on Facebook to watch for our next great contest!